This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Have a picnic at the Nikka Yuko Japanese Gardens

 The Nikka Yuko Japanese Garden is a must for your list of things to do in Lethbridge!
-The gardens were designed to symbolize the merging of Japanese and Canadian culture in the most authentic way possible and are considered an oasis on the prairie.
+The gardens were designed to symbolize the merging of Japanese and Canadian cultures in the most authentic way possible and are considered an oasis on the prairie.

 Be sure to check out all of the fun packages the Japanese Gardens offer!
 There really is something for everyone.